SaraHasan224/bsecure-checkout/packages/bsecure/universal-checkout/README.md

 #### Order Status Change Webhook
-Whenever there is any change in order status or payment status, bSecure will send you an update with complete order details (contents will be the same as response of Order Updates) on the URL you mentioned in “Checkout order status webhook” in your environment settings in Partners Portal. (your webhook must be able to accept POST request)
+Whenever there is any change in order status or payment status, bSecure will send you an update with complete order details (contents will be the same as response of *[Order Updates(https://github.com/SaraHasan224/bsecure-checkout/tree/master#order-updates)]*) on the URL you mentioned in *Checkout Order Status webhook* in your environment settings in Partners Portal. (your webhook must be able to accept POST request).\

 ## bSecure Single Sign On (SSO)